 Oftentimes a drawing needs to be perfectly symmetrical.
 In this case the first side of the drawing can be made, and the completion can be done automatically using the menu Create>Outlines>Complete Symmetric.
-This will also close the outline.

 Left: First half drawn, Right: After Complete Symmetric